pnp/blog/content/post/office-add-ins-community-call-october-13-2021.md

 **Is it possible to download the full beta API library locally instead of using the CDN endpoint at
 <https://appsforoffice.microsoft.com/lib/beta/hosted/office.js>?
 The
-non-beta library can be downloaded using NuGet, but I can\'t seem to find the beta.**
+non-beta library can be downloaded using NuGet, but I can't seem to find the beta.**
-We don\'t provide a preview (beta) version of the office.js library to be used in offline scenarios.
+We don't provide a preview (beta) version of the office.js library to be used in offline scenarios.
 For more information on offline target scenarios, see <https://www.npmjs.com/package/@microsoft/office-js>.